Simon Moore (footballer): Sheffield United

 In August 2016, Moore entered talks with League One club Sheffield United over a move, worth around £500,000.
 He signed a three-year contract with the club on 19 August.
-He was named in the PFA League One Team of the Year after leading Sheffield United to promotion.
+He made 45 appearances for Sheffield United in his debut season, and was named in the PFA League One Team of the Year for 2016–17 after winning promotion with Sheffield United.